 Generally eaten on a rusk that is a twice-baked bread, also known as “beschuit”.
 You spread it with some butter, so the sprinkles stick.
 Hagelslag means hail in Dutch, but in this case, the particles falling from the sky are made of chocolate!
 These chocolate sprinkles are a staple in most Dutch households.
 Adults and kids alike enjoy them for breakfast and lunch on bread, rusks, pancakes and more and really what not two love, its chocolate and sugar, yum.

 De Ruijters Gestampte Muisjes (Powdered Sugar)

-In the Netherlands, it is a custom at the birth of a baby to eat Muisjes on top of rusk, the anise in the Muisjes was thought to stimulate lactation (nice lol), and they symbolized fertility.
-As early as the 17th century, the parents of a new born baby gave away beschuit with a layer of butter and Muisjes to the baby’s visitors and his tradition continues today.
+In the Netherlands, it is a custom at the birth of a baby to eat Muisjes on top of rusk, the anise in the Muisjes was thought to stimulate lactation (nice lol), and they symbolised fertility.
+As early as the 17th century, the parents of a newborn baby gave away beschuit with a layer of butter and Muisjes to the baby’s visitors, and his tradition continues today.
 Every supermarket in the Netherlands sells boxes of muisjes.
-“De Ruijter” is currently the only brand in production of Muisjes and they have been making them since 1860.
-If you’re not a fan of star anise that stay away for this but I am and it was really tasty.
+“De Ruijter” is currently the only brand in the production of Muisjes and they have been making them since 1860.
+If you’re not a fan of star anise that stays away for this but I am, and it was delicious.

 Drop is the Dutch word for liquorice and the Dutch sure love liquorice.
 They actually have the highest consumption of liquorice in the world, nearly 2000g per year per person.
 Drop comes in many shapes and sizes from small Groente Erwten (green peas) to the popular, large Muntdrop chewy coins.
 I tried it but nope still not a fan of it sorry. lol